Citrix Receiver for Mac supports smart card authentication in the following configurations:

 About smart card authentication to NetScaler

-When using a smart card to authenticate a connection when there are multiple usable certificates on the smart card, Citrix Receiver prompts you to select a certificate.
-Upon selecting a certificate, Citrix Receiver prompts you to enter the smart card password; once authenticated, the session launches.
+When using a smart card to authenticate a connection when there are multiple usable certificates on the smart card, Citrix Receiver for Mac prompts you to select a certificate.
+Upon selecting a certificate, Citrix Receiver for Mac prompts you to enter the smart card password; once authenticated, the session launches.

 Specifying a PKCS#11 module for smart card authentication